-The proposed pipeline route encounters wetland habitats within the Aspen Parkland and Grassland regions of the Continental Prairie Wetland Region.
+The proposed pipeline route has avoided encounters with wetland habitats that are located within this area of the Aspen Parkland and Grassland regions of the Continental Prairie Wetland Region.
 The greatest threat to the health of wetlands in this region results from agricultural practices of draining or altering prairie potholes.
 Agricultural conversion of wetlands has been a common practice in the prairies for the past century and it is estimated that only 40-50% of the original wetlands remain untouched (Leitch 1981).